robfrawley/ScribePheanstalkBundle/Resources/doc/3-cli.md

-## LeezyPheanstalkBundle Command Line Tools
+## ScribePheanstalkBundle Command Line Tools

-The LeezyPheanstalkBundle provides a number of command line utilities.
+The ScribePheanstalkBundle provides a number of command line utilities.
 Commands are available for the following tasks:

 1. Delete a job.